|About Us||About Holiday Homes at Lake Orta||About Villa Gelsomina||About Our Staff|

 By a further coincidence, the great view (from Dolce Vita's bedroom and Panorama's balcony) of the 12th century Torre di Buccione just happens to be square on, and of course the whole villa enjoys spectacular sunsets and affords a panorama of the local weather - sometimes different in different areas of the lake!

+The main construction contractor was Edilcusio, one of the best local firms responsible for building many hotels, apartment blocks, public and industrial works in the area.
 The construction of the villa uses 33cm thick walls made of interlocking and insulated clay building blocks, and local granite for the six columns and ground floor window and door cornicing, in the style of older local villas, with high quality aluminium window frames and double glazing throughout.
 This montorfano granite is from the mountain which stands in the valley beyond Gravellona Toce all alone (literally "orphan mountain") was used for all the best local villas, once the quarry at the foot of the Madonna del Sasso precipice had closed, and was also used for the Duomo in Milan.
 The columns were patterned by the architect on ancient local specimens, and the four balconies are single pieces of 8cm montorfano granite with matching supports, moulded in the local style.

 The plots for the arches were provided by William (they are stretched cycloidal arches), and the custom polygonal shapes of the column capitals designed by William to match the non-square plan of the succession of arches.